ropensci/software-review/packaging_guide.md

 ## <a href="#further" name="further"></a> Further guidance

-* Hadley Wickham's _R Packages_ is an excellent resource for package development and is available a a [free book on the web](http://r-pkgs.had.co.nz/).
+* Hadley Wickham's _R Packages_ is an excellent, readable, resource on package development and is available a a [free book on the web](http://r-pkgs.had.co.nz/).

+* [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) is the canonical, usually most up-to-date, reference for creating R pacakges.

 * If you are submitting a package to rOpenSci via the [onboarding repo](https://github.com/ropensci/onboarding), you can direct further questions to the rOpenSci team in the issue tracker, or in our [discussion forum](https://discuss.ropensci.org/).